rstacruz/tape-around/README.md

 > `around(...).before(fn)`<br>
 > `around(...).after(fn)`

 Adds before and after hooks to the pipeline.
 These methods are chainable, and you may call this multiple times to add more functions.
+See [t.end](#t.end) for an example.

 Parameters: